ZuhairQuakes/AI-Fault-Classification/README.md

 ## Data-Driven Earthquake Hazard Mapping Using PyTorch Neural Networks and Sklearn Tools

-This research leverages Machine Learning and Explainable AI (XAI) to identify mechanisms driving megathrust fault seismicity (large earthquakes, Mw > 8.0) across global subduction zones.
+This project leverages Machine Learning and Explainable AI (XAI) to identify mechanisms driving megathrust fault seismicity (large earthquakes, Mw > 8.0) across global subduction zones.
 The goal is to classify fault segments based on earthquake magnitude using ML and to determine which geophysical features are most influential.

 I integrated diverse datasets (geophysical, kinematic, and dynamic features) for training a neural network to classify earthquake-prone regions.
 I applied Layerwise Relevance Propagation (LRP) to uncover the most significant features driving predictions, enhancing model interpretability.